 “This [scholarship] was fundamental for my education…I am a foreign student who recently fell in love with wine and wants to dedicate a life to it.
 So the funds were an amazing aid and support tool.
 I love the fact that this scholarship makes an investment in people in the industry who want to succeed, and they [GWEF] understand that.”—Fanny Gonzalez, 2018 GWEF Scholarship Winner

 San Francisco Wine School believes that every motivated and engaged student should have access to high-quality, professional education in their trade.
-Scholarship applications for 2019 programs are being accepted through 5pm Friday November 16th.
-Recipients will be announced in December.
+Scholarship applications for 2021 programs are being available in winter 2020/2021.
+Get notified when scholarship applications are available.